mytracontrol/mdf.js/packages/api/core/README.md

   - **Properties**:
     - `router`: an express router that will be used to expose the service endpoints.
     - `links`: an object containing link relations and URIs \[RFC3986] for external links that may contain more information about the health of the endpoint.
 This includes potentially a “self” link, which may be used by clients to check health via HTTP response code.
     - `metrics`: a metrics registry that will be used to register the service metrics.
+This registry should be a [prom-client](https://www.npmjs.com/package/prom-client) registry.

 ## ***`Layer.Provider`* API**